 Splurge on luxury purchases with a cash-out refinance

 Tapping your home equity like an ATM to misuse it without a clear financial goal in mind is dangerous, Rose cautions.
-Using a cash-out refinance to pay for a new car or RV, invest in iffy ventures or to splurge on other luxuries can lead to even more financial turmoil, she says.
+Using a cash-out refinance to pay for a new car or RV, invest in speculative assets or to splurge on other luxuries can lead to even more financial turmoil, she says.